CodeBoxxTechSchool/capistrano/README.md

 # How-To

 1. Use only what you need from the `Gemfile` and copy/paste it to your **own** `Gemfile`.
-Basically it would be gems related to Capistrano, something like these ones
+Basically it would be gems related to Capistrano, something like these ones inside the **development group** of your Gemfile
    ```ruby
    gem 'capistrano', '~> 3.10', require: false
    gem 'capistrano-rails', '~> 1.4', require: false